Slow Cooker Whole Chicken (w/ Potatoes + Carrots!)

 Instructions

-- In a small bowl, mix together the paprika, garlic powder, and 1 teaspoon salt.
+- Make the Spice Mixture: In a small bowl, mix together the paprika, garlic powder, and 1 teaspoon salt.

-- In a separate medium bowl, whisk together the minced garlic, balsamic, and rosemary.
+- Make the Garlic Balsamic Sauce: In a separate medium bowl, whisk together the minced garlic, balsamic, and thyme.
 Stream in the olive oil, whisking until well incorporated.

-- Add the potatoes and carrots to a 6-quart slow cooker.
-Add half the spice mixture (about 1 ½ teaspoon) and 1 tablespoon balsamic sauce, tossing to coat.
+- Add the Veggies to the Slow Cooker: Add the potatoes and carrots to a 6-quart slow cooker.
+Add half the spice mixture (about 1 ½ teaspoon) and 2 tablespoons balsamic sauce, tossing to coat.

-- Sprinkle the remaining spice mixture on the chicken, rubbing to cover the bird and under the skin.
+- Prepare the Chicken: Sprinkle the remaining spice mixture on the chicken, rubbing to cover the bird and under the skin.

-- Place the chicken on top of the vegetables.
-Pour over 1 tablespoon balsamic sauce.
-Set aside the remaining balsamic sauce for serving.
+- Add the Chicken: Place the chicken on top of the vegetables.
+Pour over the remaining 2 tablespoons balsamic sauce.

-- Remove the chicken from the slow cooker.
+- Crip the Skin (Optional): Remove the chicken from the slow cooker.
 It will be so tender that it may fall apart, though using two spatulas helps the process.
 If you’d like the chicken to have crispy skin, place it on a baking sheet and broil on high for 3-4 minutes.

-- Serve the chicken along with the potatoes and carrots, sprinkled with rosemary, and with the extra balsamic sauce on the side for drizzling or dipping.
+- Serve: Serve the chicken along with the potatoes and carrots, drizzled with cooking juices, if desired.

 Notes